 Industrial farming, producing energy, increasing urban sprawl, and infrastructure development all contribute to the destruction and fragmentation of habitats.

-Europe’s most precious and iconic nature is under threat.
-There are 420 million fewer birds than 30 years ago and two-thirds of European wetlands have been lost over the last 100 years.
-Once common flowers, birds, butterflies, amphibians and reptiles are getting rarer by the day, and bees across Europe are in rapid decline.
+As a result there are 420 million fewer birds than 30 years ago and two-thirds of European wetlands have been lost over the last 100 years.
+Once common flowers, birds, butterflies, amphibians and reptiles are getting rarer by the day, and bees across Europe are in vast rapid decline.

-Cover photo credits: Wild Wonders of Europe – Mark Hamblin
+Cover photo credit: Wild Wonders of Europe – Mark Hamblin

 of animal and plant species protected in the EU are threatened, declining or depleted